timbray/quamina/README.md

 first few calls.
-The conclusion is that, for maximum efficiency, once you’ve created a Quamina instance, whether through `New()` or `Copy()`, keep it around and run as many events through it as is practical.
+The conclusion is that, for maximum efficiency, once you’ve created a Quamina instance, whether through `New()` or `Copy()`, keep it around and run as many Events through it as is practical.

 ### Performance